-MINNEAPOLIS (May 24, 2017)—A Healthcare Legal Partnership (HLP) is a formal collaboration of healthcare and legal services providers working together to improve patient health by taking care of unmet legal needs that harm health.
+A Healthcare Legal Partnership (HLP) is a formal collaboration of health care and legal services providers working together to improve patient health by taking care of unmet legal needs that harm health.
 Legal services are provided at no additional cost to clients.

 Professionals from across the Upper Midwest region will discuss the positive outcomes of HLPs and how to fund, manage and sustain HLPs for long-term success at the Upper Midwest Healthcare Legal Partnership Learning Collaborative conference June 1 at the University of Minnesota Continuing Education and Conference Center, 1890 Buford Avenue, St. Paul, MN 55108.

 A group of patients will also discuss how being a part of an HLP, and having an attorney as a member of their care team, was beneficial for their treatment.
 Two prominent figures in health care and law will highlight the need and opportunities for partnerships between the two fields